Calbest12/CIS298_FinalProject/README.md

                       - Users can view all recipes they've added when logged in
                       - Ability to add images to recipes
                       - Need to edit home page to show who submitted what reciepes and have added images show up when you view a recipe created by a user

+Fifth Commit (Calli) - Fixed image issues where image was not showing up upon viewing recipe or having image saving correctly from when recipe was adding